naveenkarya/COEN-241-CloudComputing/hw3/README.md

 For example, in the logs below, we can see that when the packet is received from 1e:ea:cc:ba:c7:b5 via port 2, it saves it in the dictionary.
 1e:ea:cc:ba:c7:b5 -> 2

-But when 1e:ea:cc:ba:c7:b5 is the destination of some packet, then it knows which port to send it to, i.e., 2
+And when later 1e:ea:cc:ba:c7:b5 is the destination of some packet, then it knows which port to send it to, i.e., 2

 ```
 Src:  1e:ea:cc:ba:c7:b5 : 2 Dst: ff:ff:ff:ff:ff:ff